-In her survey of positional neutralization effects, Beckman (1997, 1999) draws a distinction between positions that resist neutralization because they are phonetically salient, including stressed syllables or syllable onsets, and positions that resist neutralization because they are salient for psycholinguistic reasons, such as their importance in lexical access and language processing; namely, roots (see also McCarthy & Prince 1995) and initial syllables.
+3. Positional Privilege for Morphological Categories.
+In her survey of positional neutralization effects, Beckman (1997, 1999) draws a distinction between positions that resist neutralization because they are Phonetically salient, including stressed syllables or syllable onsets, and positions that resist neutralization because they are salient for PSYCHOLINGUISTIC reasons, such as their importance in lexical access and language processing; namely, roots (see also McCarthy & Prince 1995) and initial syllables.
 A similar distinction is drawn by Casali (1996, 1997) between positions that are strong because they have salient phonetic cues, and positions that are strong for morphological or morphosyntactic reasons.
-In the latter category, Casali discusses mainly lexical morphemes (as opposed to functional or grammatical morphemes), and he makes note of the greater degree of semantic content in lexical morphemes as one possible reason for their status as a salient position.
-Other proposals concerning non-phonetically based strong positions include derivational heads (Revithiadou 1999) and nouns (Author 2001).
+In the latter category,

+Casali discusses mainly lexical morphemes (as opposed to functional or grammatical morphemes), and he makes note of the greater degree of semantic content in lexical morphemes as one possible reason for their status as a salient position.
+Other proposals for non-phonetically based strong positions include derivational heads (Revithiadou 1999) and nouns (Smith 2001).

 In summary, typologically attested strong positions are not always privileged for reasons of greater phonetic salience; some strong positions seem to owe their status to factors including psycholinguistic, morphosyntactic, or semantic salience.
-This distinction is important because proposals recasting positional neutralization patterns as effects of diachronic transmission (e.g., Kochetov 2002, 2003; Barnes 2006) have focused primarily on phonetically strong positions.
+This distinction is important because proposals recasting positional neutralization patterns as effects of diachronic transmission (e.g. Kochetov 2002, 2003; Jonathan Barnes 2006) have focused primarily on phonetically strong positions.

-The positions we test in our blend experiments all fall into the class of positions that are privileged for morphological or morpho-semantic reasons rather than phonetic reasons: heads, nouns, and proper nouns.
-In this section, we review evidence and theoretical background concerning faithfulness to these three categories in order to argue that (1) the typological facts confirm that each of these positions is indeed a "strong" position, but that (2) the non-blend phonology of English does not show positional faithfulness effects in any of them.
+The positions we test in our blend experiments all fall into the class of positions that are privileged for morphological or morphosemantic reasons rather than phonetic reasons: heads, nouns, and proper nouns.
+In this section, we review evidence and theoretical background concerning phonological privilege for these three categories in order to argue first, that the typological facts confirm that each of these positions is indeed a 'strong' position crosslinguistically, and second, that the non-blend phonology of English does not show overt effects of positional privilege for any of them.

-3.1 Head faithfulness

-As we already mentioned, the fact that blends require truncation of phonological material can be exploited to test positional faithfulness effects.
-First, we consider the possibility that a morphological head is one of the privileged positions and that the phonological material from a head (both segmental and prosodic) is more likely to be preserved in a blend than the material from a non-head.
+3.1.
+POSITIONAL PRIVILEGE FOR HEADS.
+As outlined above, the fact that blends require truncation of phonological material can be exploited to test for effects of positional privilege.
+We begin by reviewing proposals that MORPHOLOGICAL HEAD is one of the privileged positions.
+Our experiments will confirm this hypothesis by showing that the phonological material from a head (both segmental and prosodic) is more likely to be preserved in a blend than the material from a nonhead.

-One of the earliest proposals for positional faithfulness to heads in OT is due to Revithiadou (1999) who proposed it as a possible alternative to positional faithfulness to another morphological position, the root (McCarthy and Prince, 1995).
-Revithiadou's proposal was motivated by data from such languages as Greek and Russian, in which the morphological head was claimed to determine the position of the main stress in derived words (also see Roon, 2006).
-Ussishkin (1999) adopts Revithiadou's HeadFaith constraint to explain a segmental rather than a prosodic effect.
+One of the earliest proposals for positional faithfulness to heads in OT is due to Revithiadou (1999), who proposed it as a possible alternative to positional faithfulness for another morphological position, the root (McCarthy and Prince 1995).
+Revithiadou's proposal was motivated by data from such languages as Greek and Russian, in which the morphological head was claimed to determine the position of the main stress in derived words (also see Roon 2006).

+Ussishkin (1999) adopts Revithiadou's HEADFAITH constraint to explain a segmental rather than a prosodic effect.
 Namely, he argues that head faithfulness correctly predicts which segments are more likely to be realized in one type of derivational formation in Hebrew, the deverbal nouns restricted to two syllables by a prosodic shape constraint.
 Thus, head faithfulness has been previously posited to affect both prosodic and segmental content in morphological derivatives.
-Shaw (2013) tested whether blend formation in English is sensitive to head faithfulness effects, and found support for the hypothesis that both the segmental makeup of a novel blend as well as its stress pattern are influenced by its head, although she used a somewhat different definition of head than Revithiadou.
+Shaw (2013) tested whether blend formation in English is sensitive to positional privilege effects for heads, and found support for the hypothesis that both the segmental makeup of a novel blend as well as its stress pattern are influenced by its head, although she used a somewhat different definition of head than Revithiadou.